grandeurdev/arduino-sdk/README.md

 ### Inclusion

-When you include `<Apollo.h>` in your sketch, a global object `apollo` is defined right away which you can use to initialize the SDK's configurations, get the object of `ApolloDevice` class, and go programming your device from there.
+When you include `<Apollo.h>` in your sketch, a global object `apollo` is defined right away which you can use to initialize the SDK's configurations.

 ```cpp
 #include <Apollo.h>